fitnr/avroll-download/readme.md

 This Makefile downloads NYC assessed value data and loads it into MySQL or SQLite.
 It does this with the retro 70s power of `make`.

-The NYC Department of Finance makes assessed value data available as a Microsoft Access database.
-If you're comfortable working with Access, you should [download that file](https://data.cityofnewyork.us/download/rgy2-tti8/application/zip).
+The NYC Department of Finance makes assessed value data available as a Microsoft Access databases.
+If you're comfortable working with Access, [download the data directly from the city](http://www1.nyc.gov/site/finance/taxes/property-assessment-roll-archives.page).

+For metadata and background info about this data, [visit the Dept. of Finance].

 See also [nycre](https://github.com/fitnr/nycre), a related project for NYC real estate transaction data.